gregoire-moreau/COMP307_Project/ReadMe.txt

     ii.
 Go to Import and browse to the "allbarknobite.sql" file in this folder iii.
 Uncheck the "Enable foreign key checks" options iv.
 Click Go
-5. Access localhost/"name of the new folder" with your browser or open CLICKME.html and click on the link
+5. Access localhost/"name of the new folder" with your browser or put CLICKME.html in that folder, open it and click on the link
 6. Sign up an account through the link on the Login page Notes for making an account:
 	* Most dogs in the DB are in location "Downtown" so to see how our sorting algorithm etc. works it would be best to select this option when 	testing the site